Our New Book

 But the problem I've had with shawls is that they are always slipping off my shoulders.
 As much as I love draping them dramatically around my neck, or tying them in clever ways, I really wanted something that wouldn't slip all the time.

 ShoesThe one area that has always been a problem for me is footwear.
 I need a pair of nice shoes to go with those nice pants and dresses.
 I need comfortable footwear for the serious walking.
+Usually I buy several pairs of shoes that look and feel like good candidates and then try them out at the gym.
+A mile on the treadmill at over 3 miles per hour lets me know if I've got a travel walking winner, or another pair of shoes to wear for daily life.
 I've even been known to drag my hiking boots for handling tricky terrain.

 HatsI always take a hat with me to protect from the sun.
 While a baseball type cap works quite fine, I do have a canvas hat - similar to a Tilly bucket hat with a full brim all around, mesh air holes and leather wind cord.
 I bought it at a local hat store.
 For cold weather I have a pull-down-over-my-ears cap that is dense and warm.
 I love it.